SpencerSedano/laococoblazor/README.md

 1. Clone this repository into your local machine
 2. Open your cloned repository using Visual Studio (You can use Visual Studio Code, but Visual Studio is recommended)
+3. Install Entity Framework Tools
-3. Add a file into your main directory, at the level of Program.cs, and named it as "appsettings.json".
+4. Add a file into your main directory, at the level of Program.cs, and named it as "appsettings.json".

 Then, add the following:
 ```